Course · Training · Workshop

 We look forward to building a robust and scalable cloud infrastructure together!

-Disclaimer: The actual course content may vary from the above, depending on the trainer, implementation, duration and constellation of participants.
+The actual course content may differ from the above depending on the trainer, delivery, duration and the composition of participants.

 Mitchell Hashimoto and HashiCorp developed Terraform, which was released as an open-source project in 2014.
 The tool emerged from the need to manage cloud infrastructure consistently and reproducibly.

-Terraform's development was significantly influenced by tools like Puppet and Chef , but focused specifically on infrastructure provisioning rather than configuration management.
+Terraform's development was significantly influenced by tools like Puppet and Chef, but focused specifically on infrastructure provisioning rather than configuration management.
 The introduction of HashiCorp Configuration Language (HCL) was a significant milestone that improved the readability and maintainability of infrastructure code.

 Today, Terraform is the de facto standard for Infrastructure as Code and has significantly influenced the development of cloud-native technologies like Kubernetes and serverless architectures.
 The recent development of the OpenTofu project, an open-source alternative to Terraform, demonstrates the ongoing evolution in the IaC space.
 OpenTofu emerged in 2023 as a community-driven fork of Terraform after HashiCorp changed the license from MPL to BSL.
 The project is hosted by the Linux Foundation and supported by leading technology companies like Gruntwork, Spacelift, and Harness.
 OpenTofu maintains 100% compatibility with existing Terraform configurations and offers a future-proof alternative for IaC implementations.